monteiz/shared-file-view/README.md

 ### Removing a SharedFileView

-To remove a SharedFileView from memory and free up system resources, use the `SharedFileView.Remove` method.
+To remove a SharedFileView from memory and free up system resources, use the `SharedFileView.Remove` static method.

 ```js
 const { SharedFileView } = require("shared-file-view");